Resistance versus Openness

 I'll quote my e-mail in a second, but I want to remind you of one really important point.
 People resist letting go of past trauma.
 Part of the fear is, as I said above, that if they let go, the feeling and the repressed situations will "take them over."
 Another reason they resist is that to let go is also to let go of blaming, which means one has to accept that what is happening internally is "mine."

 I subscribe to a daily health e-zine called, "Daily Health News."
 On Tuesday, the article concerned how fibroids are thought by some to be the result of repressed trauma and emotions.
 I couldn't find a link to the article online.
-You can go here to subscribe, but here are a few paragraphs:
+Here are a few paragraphs:

 FIBROIDS MAY BE IN YOUR HEART